11.07.2019 in Literature

 Approaches to Literature: Feminism in Hamlet

 The female characters in Hamlet provide an invaluable key to our contemporary experience.
 Be very precise about place, time, and people.
-Hamlet is a play by William Shakespeare, a first work of literature that an ordinary person in life looking at life in the broader perspective.
+Hamlet is a play by William Shakespeare, the first work of literature that an ordinary person in life looks at life in a broader perspective.
 It also reflects how an individual is faced with tough questions but comes up with honest semi-answers.
-This is a culture that is getting extinct in the contemporary society.
-Hamlet is a play that leaves the audience with the notion that life is worth living, by the imperfect individuals in an imperfect world.
-The play Hamlet recounts the events that take place in the Denmark kingdom .
-The play is believed to have been written between the years 1599- 1601.
+This is a culture that is becoming extinct in contemporary society.
+Hamlet is a play that leaves the audience with the notion that life is worth living, by imperfect individuals in an imperfect world.
+The play “Hamlet” recounts the events that take place in the kingdom of Denmark.
+The play is believed to have been written between the years 1599 and 1601.

 Type of assignment